VetMed Team

 6. Blood from the Nose

 While nosebleeds can be caused by various factors, seeing blood specifically from one nostril may suggest a foreign object is to blame.
+Other causes for a bloody nose include high blood pressure, a bleeding disorder, severe inflammation and a tumor.

 What to Do: Seek immediate veterinary attention if you notice any blood coming from your dog's nose.